10 Ingredients That Take Your Steak from Good to Great

 Baste with a sprig of rosemary

 This is one of those tricks that takes minimal effort but works exceptionally well.
 Place a sprig of rosemary in the pan with your steak.
 After the flip, use your tongs to grab the rosemary and mop up the pan juices.
 Brush it over the steak to infuse each bite with flavorful rosemary oil.
+By the way, here’s how to cook medium-rare steak the right way.

 Top steak with compound butter